The Fire Investigator’s Guide to Bladder Bags

 Like any tool, a bladder bag requires regular maintenance to ensure its longevity and effectiveness.
 This includes regular cleaning to prevent the buildup of debris and bacteria, as well as regular inspection for any signs of damage or wear.

 It's also important to ensure that the bag is properly stored when not in use.
 This includes draining any remaining water and storing the bag in a cool, dry place.
+Storing it wet or folded can lead to mold and material degradation.
 Proper maintenance can significantly extend the life of a bladder bag and ensure its effectiveness when needed.

 Training for Using a Bladder Bag